Last Updated on

 You can remove all nails once the adhesive is dry and the coving is secure.
 You can fill any gaps or imperfect joins with filler.

-Check over your work, make sure any imperfections are blended with filler, all nails are removed and any excess adhesive is wiped away.
+Check over your work, make sure any imperfections are blended with a filler, all nails are removed and any excess adhesive is wiped away.

 Many like to leave the coving with a white finish [which it typically comes in), however, it can add flair to your room if you paint it a different colour, or you can make it match by painting it the same colour as your wall or the ceiling it’s attached to.